Spacii-AN/Ghost/README.md

 1. Create a `.env` file in the root directory with the following variables:

 ```

+# Discord Bot Configuration
+# Create a copy of this file named .env and fill in the values

-# Bot token from Discord Developer Portal
+# Your Discord bot token
+# Both TOKEN and DISCORD_TOKEN work (they're the same)
 TOKEN=your_discord_bot_token

-# Application ID from Discord Developer Portal
+# Discord application ID (same as your bot's client ID)
 CLIENT_ID=your_application_id

-# Server/Guild ID where you want to use the bot
+# ID of the server (guild) where you want to deploy the commands
 GUILD_ID=your_server_id

 ```

 2. Install dependencies: